noseka1/openshift-auto-upi/docs/os_specific_config.md

 ```
 $ pip install ovirt-engine-sdk-python
 ```
-You will need to modify *openshift-auto-upi* scripts and remove the installation of the oVirt Enigne SDK rpm package.
+You will need to modify *openshift-auto-upi* scripts and remove the installation of the oVirt Engine SDK rpm package.

 ## Configuring RHEL7